 The stylist is involved in much more than just clothes on shoot.
 From the beginning, you are involved in the team’s effort to do the research and develop the concept.
 Fashion house stylists

 , not only dress models for the catwalk but also consult with designers and brands to shape the vision.
 What they want is your taste, your brain and your point of view.

 So, if you want to be a stylist… let’s get to it.

 Find your point of view

 It goes beyond clothes.
 Styling is about aesthetics, politics, narratives, identity and creating value.

-“I personally don’t believe styling is a skill in the same way pattern cutting or the ability to learn a different language is.
+I personally don’t believe styling is a skill in the same way pattern cutting or the ability to learn a different language is.
 There are a lot of skills that make you a great stylist, like good research skills, being able to communicate visually, teamwork, answering a brief.
 But the actual styling part – it is not a skill.
 It’s not about one handbag matching a specific pair of shoes,

 Build your network